 The programme is delivered on a part-time basis over two years, making it an ideal choice for participants who intend to continue in full-time employment.
 Likewise, students do not need to be UK- or Cambridge-based.

 The Master’s programme develops further the highly successful format used for CISL’s portfolio of programmes, including The Prince of Wales’s Business and Sustainability Programme.
-In addition, it potentially provides an opportunity for alumni of our Postgraduate Certificate in Sustainable Business (PCSB) to further advance their learning.
+In addition, it potentially provides an opportunity for alumni of our Postgraduate Certificate in Sustainable Business (PCSB) and the Postgraduate Certificate in Sustainable Value Chains to further advance their learning.

 The Master’s typically attracts candidates who wish to formalise their credentials as sustainability professionals, advisers or consultants.
 We are also the first choice for mainstream business leaders seeking to gain a better understanding of sustainability risks and opportunities and how to respond to these.
 We likewise appeal to leaders from the not-for-profit or public sectors who wish to work together with the private sector to address sustainability challenges.